A lactating adenoma is a benign

 Lactating adenomas are not a risk factor for breast cancer

-A lactating adenoma lesion will often appear in a lobular, non-capsulated shape, with well-circumscribed margins.
-Some lactating adenomas will have evidence of infarction (a process of tissue death.
-“Necrosis” caused by a blockage of the tissue’s blood supply.
+A lactating adenoma will often appear in a lobular, non-capsulated shape, with well-circumscribed margins.
+Some lactating adenomas will have evidence of infarction (a process of tissue death).
+“Necrosis” is caused by a blockage of the tissue’s blood supply.

-The presence of so many new ducts would distinguish a lactating adenomca from a ‘galactocele‘, which is essentially a build of up milk secretions due to blocked ducts, but with no new tissue growth.
+The presence of so many new ducts would distinguish a lactating adenoma from a ‘galactocele‘.
+A galactocele is essentially a build of up milk secretions due to blocked ducts, but with no new tissue growth.